From Pharaohs to Future Cities: Why Real Estate Is Still Egypt’s Greatest Story

 “Buy something in brick.
 Buy something in land.”

 This thinking didn’t appear overnight.
-It was shaped by 5,000 years of watching:
+It was shaped by 5,000 years of observing:

 Modern developers aren’t selling “buildings.”
 They’re selling futures — entire master-planned cities with schools, parks, commercial streets, and clubs.